safx/ejdb/_sources/doc/cli.txt

 Command line interface
 ======================

-EJDB command line interface provided as the part of :ref:`ejdb-node module <nodejs>` published in `Nodejs Package Manager(NPM) repository <https://www.npmjs.com/package/ejdb>`_.
+EJDB command line interface is provided as the part of :ref:`ejdb-node module <nodejs>` published in `Nodejs Package Manager(NPM) repository <https://www.npmjs.com/package/ejdb>`_.

 Installation
 ------------

-You need the :ref:`ejdb-node module <nodejs>` installed on your system, to do this follow the :ref:`ejdb-node installation guide <nodejs_installation>`
+You need the :ref:`ejdb-node module <nodejs>` being installed on your system, follow the :ref:`ejdb-node installation guide <nodejs_installation>` to do this.

 Program options
 ---------------